Asplenium montanum: Distribution and habitat

 One of the "Appalachian spleenworts", A. montanum is found in the Appalachian Mountains from Vermont and Massachusetts southwestward to Tennessee, Alabama, and Georgia, and to a lesser extent in the Ohio Valley in Ohio, Indiana, and Kentucky.
 Arkansas populations were discovered in Garland County and Stone County in 2002 and 2008, respectively.
 One outlying population in Missouri, collected in 1960, is considered historical; it is represented by one specimen collected near Graham Cave and has never been relocated.
 The site is thought to have been destroyed by road construction.
 A collection by Farwell from the Keweenaw Peninsula of Michigan was considered valid by M. L. Fernald, but is of questionable authenticity; the population has never been relocated.

 Asplenium montanum grows on acidic rocks such as sandstone, in crevices into which moisture seeps from within the rock strata.
 It has been found at altitudes up to 2000 m.
 Like the closely related A. bradleyi, A. montanum requires that the thin soil in its favored crevices be subacid (pH 4.5–5.0) to mediacid (pH 3.5–4.0), and it is intolerant of calcium.
 This habitat is unfavorable to most other plants, but its allotetraploid descendants and their backcross hybrids may occur alongside it.

 Ecology and conservation

-Asplenium montanum is globally secure, but threatened at the edges of its range.
-It is known only historically from Missouri, and NatureServe considers it critically imperiled in Indiana, Massachusetts, Rhode Island, and Vermont, imperiled in New Jersey, and imperiled to vulnerable in Connecticut and New York.
+Asplenium montanum is considered by NatureServe to be globally secure (G5), but threatened at the edges of its range.
+It is known only historically from Missouri, and NatureServe considers it critically imperiled (S1) in Indiana, Massachusetts, New Jersey, Rhode Island, and Vermont, and imperiled (S2) to vulnerable (S3) in Connecticut and New York.
 The principal threat to New York populations is rock climbing.